 Some call it “The Day the Music Died” thanks to a reference in Don McLean’s song “American Pie,” but no matter what it is called, the plane crash that killed Buddy Holly, Ritchie Valens, and J.P.
 “The Big Bopper” Richardson marked a dark day in American history, and forever altered the contours of rock ‘n’ roll music.
 This tragic accident, and the lives and legacies of the performers who perished in it, are immortalized by a couple of unique monuments at the site where it occurred.

-It was on February 3rd, 1959 that the small Beechcraft Bonanza aircraft carrying the musicians crash landed in a farmer’s field in Clear Lake, Iowa.
+It was February 3, 1959 that the small Beechcraft Bonanza carrying the musicians crashed in a farmer’s field in Clear Lake, Iowa.
 Holly and the others had been on a taxing road tour, that gave Holly the flu and some of the other bandmates frostbite from the freezing cold bus rides.
-Having had enough, Holly charted the small plane, which was unequipped to handle the severe weather they were flying in.
-The weather was poor and wintry, and unfortunately the pilot lost control of the plane, which crashed, killing all aboard, including the pilot himself.
+Having had enough, Holly chartered the small plane, which was ill-equipped for that night’s severe, wintry weather.
+Moments after takeoff, the pilot lost control of the aircraft.
+Within seconds, it smashed into the ground, killing all four souls aboard.

-The trio of musicians were returned to their respective home states, and buried there, but the spot where the plane went down was not forgotten.
-In 1988, a guitar-shaped memorial to the tragic crash was installed on the spot where the plane went down, still a private cornfield.
+The performers’ remains were buried in their respective home states, but the crash site — remote as it is — has evaded obscurity.
+In 1988, a guitar-shaped memorial marked where the plane went down, still a private cornfield.
 Later on, another permanent monument to the crash was put up just off the highway.
 This memorial is a bit simpler, just a giant pair Buddy Holly’s iconic glasses, sitting on pillars.

 Even today, people pay their respects to the memorials, leaving little tokens to their dearly departed musical idols.
-The glasses can be found on the roadside, but the actual crash site is set back from the road a bit, and can be harder to find.
+The glasses can be found on the roadside, but the actual crash site is set back from the road, and can be harder to find.
 However people have reported that the locals, including the farmer on whose property the memorial resides, are more than happy to help.